British Renaissance Artists And Art

 Oliver is most known for his miniature paintings.
 After Elizabeth I died, he became the painter for James I’s court.
 Today, many of his paintings are still at Windsor Castle.

-Peter Oliver, his son also became a crucial miniature artist painter.
+Peter Oliver, his son, also became a crucial miniature artist and painter.
 Peter Oliver was considered one of the greatest miniature painting artists.

-As we can see, compared to their Italian or their southern European neighbors, the Renaissance in England was very different from the Renaissance in Italy.
-Today when we think of renaissance artists, we think mainly of those like Leonardo da Vinci, Raphael, and Michelangelo.
+As we can see, compared to their Italian or southern European neighbors, the Renaissance in England differed significantly from the Renaissance in Italy.
+Today, we think of Renaissance artists mainly of those like Leonardo da Vinci, Raphael, and Michelangelo.

-We learn from the British Renaissance how religion and even a change in religion as the reformation had a lasting effect upon art and the artist for centuries to come.
+We learn from the British Renaissance how religion and even a change in religion as the Reformation had a lasting effect on art and the artist for centuries to come.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!